eggheadio-projects/test-react-components-with-enzyme-and-jest/04-shallow-render-a-react-component-with-enzyme.md

 ```javascript
 import { configure, shallow } from 'enzyme'
 ```
-Now we define our shallow render in App.test.js.
+Now we describe our shallow render in App.test.js.
 Make sure to remove the default Create React App code:
 ```javascript
 // ...
 configure({ adapter: new Adapter() })